Obsessive Compulsive Disorder (OCD)

 • Constant checking

-• Compulsive need to put everything in a certain order
+• The compulsive need to put everything in a particular order

 • Show aggression when their needs are not met